CrazyBayes/UMARL/README.md

 # Prerequisites
 ## Install dependencies
-See ''requirments.txt'' file for more information about how to install the dependencies.
+See ``requirments.txt`` file for more information about how to install the dependencies.
 ## Environments
 ### Level-based Foraging
 [Level=based Foraging (LBF)](https://github.com/semitable/lb-foraging) is a mixed cooperative-competitive game, which focuses on the coordination of the agents involved.
 Agents navigate a grid world and collect food by cooperating with other agents if needed.
 Please refer to LBF to install it.

-## SMAC
+## StarCraft Multi-Agent Challenge
+[StarCraft Multi-Agent Challenge (SMAC)](https://github.com/oxwhirl/smac) is designed for research in the field of collaborative multi-agent reinforcement learning (MARL).
+Please refer to SMAC to install it.
+Note that the version of SMAC in oour paper is ``SC2.4.6``.